CSCfi/Kielipankki-utilities/docs/howto_metadata_record.md

 ## Resources
 This tab offers the **Resource proxy list**.
 After a resource is published, the access location should be added under the tab 'Resources' to the Resource proxy list.
-As *Resource type* choose *Resource* for a downloadable corpus and *Search Page* for a resource published in Korp.
+As *Resource type* choose *Landing Page* for a downloadable corpus and *Search Page* for a resource published in Korp.
 The resource ID can be set to '_1'.
 For possible further, alternative access locations for the same resource, use '_2', '_3' etc.
 Only after this information is given, VLO will harvest the metadata of this resource and make it available in the VLO service!

 Example: